 Elephant seals visit Point Reyes beaches throughout the year.
 Breeding and pupping season is in the winter, molting occurs in segregated groups in spring and summer, and the juveniles show up in the fall.
-The best place to see elephant seals at Point Reyes is at Chimney Rock, which is a 45-minute drive from the Bear Valley Visitor Center (see map).
-It’s a short walk from the Chimney Rock parking lot to the elephant seal overlook.
+The best place to see elephant seals in the park is at Chimney Rock, which is a 45-minute drive from the Bear Valley Visitor Center (see map).
+It’s a short walk from the Chimney Rock parking lot to the Elephant Seal Overlook.
 On winter weekends, you will find winter wildlife docents with spotting scopes there to help you spot the seals and discuss their behaviors.

 It makes sense to combine your elephant seal discovery with a walk along the Chimney Rock Trail.
 It’s only 1.8 miles round trip, and the views are stunning.
 In March and April, as the adult elephant seal population thins out and the pups are left behind, the Chimney Rock wildflower bloom begins!
 This is also a great time to visit the Point Reyes Lighthouse and look for Pacific gray whales on their northern migration.

 Note that some sections of beach may be closed to protect elephant seals in Point Reyes during the pupping season when they are exceptionally vulnerable to disturbance.

 Elephant seals undergo a “radical molt," unlike other mammals, they lose all their fur at once and grow a completely new coat.
 Their fur provides some insulation from the cold Pacific waters, so they remain on the beach during this month-long process.
 The pups molt in March and April before going to sea for the first time.
 Females and juveniles molt in April and May, and adult males in July and August.
 In the fall the juveniles return for a pre-breeding season haul out.